-Walk into any supermarket in Australia and you'll discover a wealth of "convenience products" on the shelves; ready-cut vegies, diced fruits, minced garlic, prepared pestos, shredded cheese, ground nuts, dips and condiments that exist to take the time and hassle out of food preparation.
+Walk into any supermarket in Australia and you'll discover a wealth of 'convenience products' on the shelves – ready-cut vegies, diced fruits, minced garlic, jarred pesto, shredded cheese and ground nuts that exist to take the time and hassle out of food preparation.

-Sure, you have the upfront cost of buying the machine – they're priced from $49 to $1200 in our latest food processor reviews (with many of the cheaper models performing just as well as some of the pricier options).
-But you could make that back pretty quickly if you like sliced onions and coleslaw for your weekend barbies.
+Sure, you have the upfront cost of buying the machine – they're priced from $49 to $1399 in our latest food processor reviews (with many of the cheaper models performing just as well as some of the pricier options).
+But you could make that back many times over during the appliance's lifetime, especially if you love snacking on carrot sticks!

 Convenience at a cost

-Say you're at your local Woolies supermarket and you picked up a bag of frozen diced onions ($4.20/kg) instead of loose onions ($2.90/kg), which you could easily chop in your food processor at home.
+Say you're at your local supermarket and you pick up a bag of frozen diced onions ($4/kg) instead of loose onions ($2.90/kg), which you could easily chop in your food processor at home.
 You're paying almost 30% more for the convenience, plus adding an extra bit of plastic to landfill.

-Rather buy pre-cut Coles carrot sticks ($13.33/kg) to munch on instead of using your food processor to cut up loose carrots ($2.20/kg)?
+Prefer to buy pre-cut Coles carrot sticks ($13.33/kg) to munch on instead of using your food processor to cut up loose carrots ($2.20/kg)?
 Six times as much for convenience may be a little tough to chew.

 Process the (food) savings

-CHOICE home economist, Fiona Mair, says there are many reasons to put your food processor to work instead of buying expensive ready-made products, including a reduction in unnecessary packaging and more choice and awareness of exactly what's in your food.
+CHOICE kitchen expert, Fiona Mair, says there are many reasons to put your food processor to work instead of buying expensive ready-made products, including not only a reduction in unnecessary packaging, but more choice and awareness of exactly what's in your food.

-She says that, unlike ready-made products, when you process food yourself you're in control of the quality of ingredients and can ensure there are no added nasties.
+She says that, unlike ready-made products, when you process food yourself you're in control of the quality of ingredients and can make sure there are no added nasties.

 "Packaged chopped, shredded and sliced prepared foods may not be the freshest or highest quality," she says.
 "It's a good way for manufacturers and supermarkets to use offcuts or foods nearing best-before dates, as they can be easily disguised when repurposed.

 "Cheese, nuts, breadcrumbs, biscuit bases and vegetables can be processed in bulk with a food processor and stored in the freezer, which can save money in the long run and means that you're eating food that you're sure has nothing added to it."

 An inconvenient truth